agentmail-to/agentmail-examples/email-agent/README.md

 python main.py
 ```

-Finally, send an email to `your-inbox-username@agentmail.to` and wait for a response.
+Now anyone can send emails to `your-inbox-username@agentmail.to` and receive automated responses.